ofiore/Thesis/Data/README.md

 and the column 'Year' was coded as 2 if the observation took place in 2022 and 3 if in 2023.

-+ WomenClusrank2019vs2022.csv: Data was altered from Women2019vs2022.csv (found)
-in Archive folder to be able to be used by the clusrank R functions.
-Each athlete was given an id number 1-9 (numbers are not important) and the column 'Year' was coded as 1 if the observation took place in 2019 and 2 if in 2022.